 Energy audits and assessments are invaluable tools for better understanding which energy improvements may provide the biggest return on investment (ROI) for your specific building.
 The customized reports that you receive will show all relevant opportunities for improvement, alongside projected savings, and ROI.

 To better serve our small businesses, we have compiled a network of mostly independent, qualified energy analysts who can affordably assess commercial buildings at this scale.
 Thanks to the funding from the USDA, 75% of the cost of these audits will be covered by our program, including the analyst travel fees.

 Another significant benefit of having a comprehensive energy report for your facility is that it positions your business well for new and existing state and federal funding opportunities.
 The Rural Energy for America Program (REAP) provides guaranteed loan financing and grant funding to rural, small businesses for energy efficiency improvements and renewable energy systems.
-Grants are available for up to 25% of eligible project costs (between $2,500 and $500,000) and loans are available for up to 75% of eligible costs.
+Grants are available for up to 40% of eligible energy efficiency project costs (between $2,500 and $500,000) or renewable energy systems (up to $1 Million.)
+Loans are available for up to 75% of eligible costs.